Educational Requirements

 Education Requirements to Become a Dietitian and Nutritionist

-To become a successful dietitian and nutritionist in India, a strong educational foundation is essential.
-Here’s a breakdown of the typical educational path:
+To become a successful Dietitian and Nutritionist in India, a specific educational path must be followed.
+Here’s a detailed breakdown:

 -